Kotlin/KEEP/proposals/kotlin-contracts.md

     * It means that you can depend on binary artifacts with contracts (e.g. stdlib) with all usual compatibility guarantees
 * *Semantics*, as usual, may be changed only in exceptional circumstances and only after graceful migration cycle
     * It means that you can rely on the analysis made with the help of contracts, as it won't get broken suddenly

-Timeline:

-* 1.2: both custom contracts and contracts from libraries are disabled
-* 1.3: Kotlin compiler will use contracts from libraries, but writing custom contracts is still possible only in the unstable mode. `kotlin-stdlib` is released with contracts on some functions
-    * In the stable mode, users benefit from improved analysis while using `kotlin-stdlib`
-    * It is possible to write custom contracts in experimental mode
-* \>= 1.4: allow annotating user libraries with contracts

 ### Limitations and capabilities of the prototype